 T-bone car accidents – also commonly called side-impact collisions – are responsible for more than 25 percent of all vehicular fatalities, according to data from the Insurance Institute for Highway Safety (IIHS).

 Those who are fortunate to walk away from a side-impact crash are often times seriously injured, which leads to costly medical bills and lost wages due to missed time at work.

 What is an accident victim to do in a situation like this?
-If you're badly injured in a crash due to someone else's negligence, it may be in your best interests to contact an attorney to learn more about your legal rights.
-Davis Law Group has nearly 25 years of experience helping t-bone accident victims throughout Washington state get the best possible result for their personal injury claims.
+If you're badly injured in a crash due to someone else's negligence, it may be in your best interests to contact a Washington car accidenet attorney to learn more about your legal rights.
+Davis Law Group has nearly 25 years of experience helping t-bone accident victims throughout the state get the best possible result for their personal injury claims.

 Causes of T-Bone Collisions

 A T-bone collision occurs when one vehicle collides with another from the side, resulting in the two (or more) vehicles forming the shape of a “T." These incidents are often caused by one vehicle failing to stop at a stop sign or red light and striking the side of another vehicle which is traveling in a perpendicular direction.

 Of course, there are likely a number of other plausible explanations for a T-bone crash.
 In our experience with a variety of motor vehicle accident cases, failure to yield or running a red light is the most common reason for side-impact accidents.

 The following are common causes of T-bone accidents:

 - Dangerous Roadways

 - Drowsy Driving